tasmota/docs/docs/Bluetooth_old.md

 The driver will start to scan for known sensors automatically using a hybrid approach, when encryption support is deactivated.
 In the first place MiBeacons are passively received and only found LYWSD03MMC- and MHO-C401-sensors will be connected at the given period to read data in order to be as energy efficient as possible.
 Battery data is in general of questionable value for the LYWSD0x, CGD1, MHO-C401 and (maybe) Flora (some are even hard coded on the device to 99%).
 That's why only MJ_HT_V1, CGG1 (untested) and LYWSD03 (calculated battery level) will automatically update battery data.
 The other battery levels can be read by command.
-The internally very similiar LYWS03MMC and MHO-C401 behave very confusing in delivering battery status.
+The internally very similar LYWS03MMC and MHO-C401 behave very confusing in delivering battery status.
 Both report (fixed) 99% or 100% via encrypted payload or connected reading of the battery characteristic.
 But they can deliver a correct battery voltage in their payload of the temperature and humidity data, which will be mapped to a percentage level by the driver.

 #### Commands